RussDev7/Optimized-Beacon-Bonus/README.md

 ## Credits:

-Huge shoutout to [@ActuallyBlue](https://github.com/ActuallyBlue/) for created this project and allowing me to archive it publicly here on GitHub.
+Huge shoutout to [@ActuallyBlue](https://github.com/ActuallyBlue/) for creating this project and allowing me to archive it publicly here on GitHub.